 Policy

-Purchases of equipment, supplies, and services at the University shall be performed by authorized persons designated by the SDBOR and in accordance with SDCL 5-18A, B & D and SDBOR Policy 5.4.
+Purchases of equipment, supplies, and services at the University must be performed by authorized persons designated by the SDBOR and in accordance with SDCL 5-18A, B & D and SDBOR Policy 5.4.

 SDBOR designates individuals of the University and other SDBOR institutions to handle the procurement of specified commodities for the University and other SDBOR institutions through Purchasing Shared Services.
 The University Purchasing Office is responsible for maintaining the list of Purchasing Shared Services employees, along with their areas of responsibility, and for making it available to departments.